Matthew Ashman: Legacy

 Ashman was known for his iconic Gretsch White Falcon guitar and applying a spaghetti western guitar twang to Bow Wow Wow's music over Barbarossa's Burundi tribal drumming.
 Quite a few guitarists have listed Ashman as an influence over the years, including Red Hot Chili Peppers guitarist John Frusciante.
-Previously during Adam and the Ants, Ashman used a cherry red Gibson SG with a Marshall amp - the resulting loud "dirty" guitar sound, a staple of live recordings of the early Ants as well as their second Peel Session and recordings for Decca Records, was heavily toned down for the recording of the Dirk Wears White Sox album.
+Previously during Adam and the Ants, Ashman used a cherry red Gibson SG with a Marshall amp.
+The resulting loud "dirty" guitar sound, a staple of live recordings of the early Ants as well as their second Peel Session and recordings for Decca Records, was heavily toned down for the recording of the Dirk Wears White Sox album.

 On the fifteenth anniversary of Ashman's death, Adam Ant topped the bill at a tribute concert for Ashman on 21 November 2010 at the Scala in London, in a show also featuring Bow Wow Wow, Chiefs of Relief and Agent Provocateur.
-Boorer provided guitar for Ant's set.
+Boz Boorer provided guitar for Ant's set.
+Will Crewdson of Rachel Stamp played Ashman's guitar role for Bow Wow Wow alongside the three surviving classic lineup members; he would later work again as an Ashman substitute alongside Barbarossa and German in Adam Ant's 2014 band on the live DVD album Dirk Live at the Apollo.